 The late Marion Stubbs founded Jack and Jill of America in 1938 in Philadelphia.
 Initially, 20 mothers came together to discuss creating an organization that would provide social, cultural and educational opportunities for young people between the ages of two and 19.
 Each year, all Jack and Jill chapters celebrate our Founders' Day.
 This year marks our 80 year anniversary.

-The Cleveland Chapter of Jack and Jill of America, Incorporated hosts a biennial Cotillion and Charity Ball.
+The Cleveland Chapter of Jack and Jill of America, Incorporated hosts a biennial Cotillion.
 Our Cotillion presents both debutantes and beaux.
 These talented teens are focused on academics, athletic competitions, spiritual commitments as well as community service and preparations for this historic gala event.
 Through their cotillion journey, these young people and their parents will raise money for Jack and Jill's community service projects that support social, service, education and health initiatives in Cleveland and beyond.
 Throughout its history, the Cleveland Chapter of Jack and Jill of America has been diligent in directing generous donations through the years to help eliminate some of the contemporary obstacles that confront children.
-Proceeds from the 2017 Cotillion & Charity Ball will be forwarded to the Jack and Jill Foundation, local agencies that assist victims of human trafficking, and other worthy non-profit organizations.
+Proceeds from the 2019 Cotillion will be forwarded to the Jack and Jill Foundation, local agencies that assist victims of human trafficking, and other worthy non-profit organizations.